 4b.
 Dorsal color brown, tan or yellow—key 5.

 5a.
-Yellow or tan body; head with black cap; tail tapering to a point; anal plate divided; only known at Glendo State Park: Plains Black-headed Snake (online image and video not available).
+Yellow or tan body; head with black cap; tail tapering to a point; anal plate divided; only known from Glendo State Park: Plains Black-headed Snake. *Image use permission granted, © Gary Nafis.

 5b.
 Color brown and of small, smooth scales; tail blunt; anal plate entire; northwestern and north central mountains and foothills: Northern Rubber Boa.

 6a.
-Belly white; adults less than 20 inches TL; adult pattern similar to juveniles; Smooth Greensnake (Video Clip).
+Belly white; adults less than 20 inches TL; adult pattern similar to juveniles; Smooth Greensnake.

 6b.
-Belly yellow; adults greater than 24 inches TL; juveniles less than 20 inches have mixed pattern of dorsal blotches: Eastern Yellow-bellied Racer (Video Clip).
+Belly yellow; adults greater than 24 inches TL; juveniles less than 20 inches have mixed pattern of dorsal blotches: Eastern Yellow-bellied Racer.

 7a.
 Background pattern of black, yellow, and red rings; scales smooth and not keeled; anal plate entire: Pale Milksnake.